Below are some terms and their meanings.

 An agreement between a lender and a borrower who is delinquent on his or her mortgage payments, in which the borrower agrees to make additional payments to pay down past due amounts while still making regularly scheduled payments.

-A financial tool which provides seniors with funds from the equity in their homes.
+A financial tool that provides seniors with funds from the equity in their homes.
 Generally, no payments are made on a reverse mortgage until the borrower moves or the property is sold.
 The final repayment obligation is designed to not exceed the proceeds from the sale of the home.

 A single-family mortgage that is 90 days or more past due, or a multifamily mortgage that is two months or more past due.

 Short refinance is the replacement of a mortgage, usually with a reduced mortgage, when the borrower is already in default.
 This is done to transition the borrower to a more affordable payment structure.
-The lender has to write off the difference between the old mortgage and the new mortgage, but in some cases this may be preferable to foreclosure.
+The lender has to write off the difference between the old mortgage and the new mortgage, but in some cases, this may be preferable to foreclosure.

 To sell a home through negotiation with the bank or lender, who agrees to accept less than the full amount owed to satisfy the debt allowing the debt to be ‘paid off’, short.
 Short sales are subject to bank approval and are often used as options in lieu of foreclosure.